-It felt a bit like I was running out of interesting mountain ranges in Europe, but luckily the Carpathian Mountains came to the rescue!
+In 2019 it felt as if I was running out of interesting mountain ranges in Europe, but luckily the Carpathian Mountains came to the rescue after a tip from my friend Max Wenzin!
 I looked at maps and decided they began in Bratislava, the capital of Slovakia.
-I traveled there by train and brought my newly renovated LeMond bike.
+I travelled there by train and brought my newly renovated LeMond with all new Shimano 105 components.
 My biking started through what is called Malé Karpaty, a rather dense forest with rolling hills.
 Around midday I made a wrong turn, and soon after I had to carry my bike down a scary steep slope, through 100 meters of dense nettle and barefoot across two streams.
-Don’t be afraid of losing control, that is when adventure begins!
+Don’t be afraid of losing control, that is when the adventure begins!

 The Carpathian Mountains in Slovakia are rather gentle, so when I got closer to Poland and its much higher Tatras Mountains (part of the Carpathians) the temptation was too big.
 Plus that I got to add yet another country to the list of places I’ve been.
 These mountains are gorgeous, but also crammed full of poles on vacation.
 The number of cars standing still in queues out of Zakopane were just ridiculous.